TimoGiathi/Flash-Read/README.md

 Flash read is a learning task with quite alot still work in progress :

-- Sort and Filter functionality
+- Filter functionality
 - User personal flash card customization to make the experience more interesting
-- Storage of flash cards beyond the session
+- Storage of flash cards beyond the user's current session